cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ```

 which produces the same result as `remark("This is an enhanced comment")`.
 The text of the remark is taken from the comment, with any leading and trailing whitespace trimmed.
 The enhanced comment supports string interpolation just as the `remark` function does (`/// Iteration: $i` is the same as `remark("Iteration: $i"")`), but there is no way to pass in additional parameters (`remark("Iteration: $", i + 1)`) cannot be expressed using an enhanced comment.

+## System library

+The system function discussed so far are supported directly by the compiler.
+Additional system functions, defined in plain Mindcode, are included in a [system library](SYSTEM-LIBRARY).

 # User-defined functions